SenhorLucas/lobster/README.md

 ## `bugFix`

 A branch that supposedly fixes a bug.
+Notice that, except for the commit messages, there is no good way of telling which parent of the merge commit comes form the `main` branch, and which side comes from the `bugFix` branch.`